ropensci/roweb/_posts/2016-11-22-sustaining-research-projects.md

 ## A guide to sustainability models for research software projects

-Based on work from @nayafia, who studied how people fund their work on open source projects (https://github.com/nayafia/lemonade-stand), I wanted to understand how the projects themselves are sustained. @nayafia thought this was out of scope for her document (see https://github.com/nayafia/lemonade-stand/issues/1), so I forked her work and created
+Based on work from Nadia Eghbal (@nayafia on GitHub), who studied how people fund their work on open source projects (https://github.com/nayafia/lemonade-stand), I wanted to understand how the projects themselves are sustained.
+Nadia thought this was out of scope for her document (see https://github.com/nayafia/lemonade-stand/issues/1), so I forked her work and created

   https://github.com/danielskatz/sustaining-research-projects